cli-kit/cli-logger/README.md

 See the [json][json] example program.

+## Child Loggers

+The module supports child loggers to label subcomponents of your application and follows the same rules as [bunyan][bunyan]:

+* All streams are inherited from the parent logger, you may configure child loggers with additional streams but you cannot remove the streams inherited from the parent.
+* The parent's serializers are inherited though may be overriden in the child.
+* Changes to the log level of a child logger do not affect the parent log level.

+See the [child][child] example program.

 ## Ring Buffer

 The `RingBuffer` implementation does not write records to a stream it gathers them into an array (with a specified limit) and optionally can flush the records to a stream at a later time.